About Us > Centurion Achievements

-There are also Commonwealth Games Champions and athletes, world record holders, national and age category record holders amongst us.
+There are also champions, world record holders, national and age category record holders amongst us....

 Some of the fastest 100 mile men’s times are set out below: